data.table internalsR/spread2.R

 It indicates the probabilities that an individual spread iteration

-If this is used (i.e., something other than NA
+If this is used (i.e., something other than NA), circle and

 spread algorithm will allow exactly one neighbour to be